 How can a bird sense magnetic fields, how does our ear detect sound waves, how does our bone feel gravitation?
 It is the physics of individual molecules that ultimately dictate these and many other processes in life.

 This course introduces computational methods to study the structure, dynamics and mechanics of biomolecules at different scales.
-It aims at endowing the students with an active understanding of the principles, the capacity and limitations of different molecular simulation techniques, including Monte Carlo, Molecular Dynamics, Brownian Dynamics, Machine Learning and multi-scale simulations with an emphasis on Molecular Dynamics simulations.
+It aims at endowing the students with an active understanding of the principles, the capacity and limitations of different molecular simulation techniques, including Monte Carlo, Molecular Dynamics, Brownian Dynamics, and multi-scale simulations with an emphasis on Molecular Dynamics simulations.
+Recent developments in the field of Machine Learning for structure prediction (AlphaFold) and data analysis are also included.
 The course comprises alternating lectures and hands-on computer tutorials of which the latter are meant to directly demonstrate the principles of running and analyzing computer simulations of biological matter.
 Lectures will be given by Prof. Frauke Gräter, Prof. Rebecca Wade and Dr. Camilo Aponte-Santamaría.

 The lectures are targeted to advanced Bachelor, Master and interested PhD students and will be complemented by hands-on computer sessions in which the students will have the opportunity to run molecular simulations.